jfredine/wsl_pico_setup/README.md

 While using Linux can be very productive, it may not be suited for all compute tasks.
 Windows is ubiquitous in the PC world and with its many programs and utilities it may be impossible or at least very difficult to replace it completely.
-This is where the Windows Linux Subsystem comes into the picture.
-It allows you to run Linux inside Windows giving you the best of both worlds.
+This is where the Windows Subsystem for Linux (WSL) comes into play.
+It allows you to run Linux inside Windows providing the best of both worlds.

 ## Enabling WSL
 There are plenty of resources on the web describing how to enable WSL so